SashaaChrr/SashaaChrr/README.md

 DO NOT....

-🚫DNI PT user " -shadow- " (The one skin i gifted to) , Shadria, Sonails, and all disgusting ahh ships, ppl makes me uncomfortable, 🔞, copycat !!!
+🚫DNI Shadria, Sonails, and all disgusting ahh ships like adult x child, ppl makes me uncomfortable, sexualizing, 🔞, copycat, toxic ppl !!!

 —————✦—————